 Nadia was born in Lancashire and started playing the clarinet and piano at the age of eight.
 By 15, she had gained her diploma on clarinet and was determined to follow a career in music.
 She went on to read music at the University of Birmingham specialising in performance on Clarinet, before moving down to London to study for a postgraduate diploma in performance on clarinet at Trinity College of Music with Michael Whight (Principal Clarinet of the Royal Philharmonic Orchestra) from 2003-2005.

-Nadia is very passionate about teaching and when she is not performing, she works as a woodwind, teacher in schools and music centres around London.
+Nadia is a music examiner for Trinity College, London and is also very passionate about teaching.
+When she is not performing, she works as a woodwind, teacher in schools and music centres around London.
 She is a clarinet tutor and assistant conductor for the Camden Youth Concert Band, and outreach work has included working as a tutor for the Kenya National Youth Orchestra.
-Nadia is currently project co-ordinator for the 'Music for Life' project, supported by the Concordia foundation, working to support music education in Nairobi, specifically supporting music tuition at St. John's School in the Korogocho slum and supporting Kenyan students and teachers through the sourcing of instruments and skype lessons.
-Nadia is the pioneer of the ‘South East Clarinet Day,’ – a day course for enthusiastic student and amateur clarinettists .
-Nadia also has experience of providing music to babies and toddlers as a 'monkey music' teacher between 2011 and 2013.
+Nadia co-ordinated the ‘Music for Life’ project in 2015, supported by the Concordia foundation, working to support music education in Nairobi, specifically supporting music tuition at St. John’s School in the Korogocho slum and supporting Kenyan students and teachers through the sourcing of instruments and skype lessons.
+Nadia also has experience of providing music to babies and toddlers as a ‘monkey music’ teacher between 2011 and 2013.

 Nadia lives in Croydon and is mummy to 18 months old Sofia-Rose